 Did you know that nearly 13% of all sickness days taken in the UK are a result of a mental health problem?
 1 in 6.8 people will experience a mental health issue as a result of work.

-While poor mental health isn’t necessary a ‘taboo’ subject these days and much work has been done to identify and treat these conditions – are SMEs doing enough?
+While poor mental health isn’t necessarily a ‘taboo’ subject these days, and much work has been done to identify and treat these conditions – are SMEs doing enough?

-It is estimated that better support for employee’s that suffer from poor mental health could save the UK £8 billion per year.
-That being said, the link between mental health and health and safety at work isn’t always clear even if there have been efforts to address it.
+It is estimated that better support for employees who suffer from poor mental health could save the UK £8 billion per year.
+That being said, the link between mental health and health and safety at work isn’t always clear, even if there have been efforts to address it.

 Poor Mental Health & Workplace Safety

-A lack of concentration that is common with many mental health issues can put other employee’s in danger.
-High levels of stress and anxiety often lead to accidents as well so there is a clear link between poor mental health and an increase risk of health and safety breaches in the workplace.
+A lack of concentration, which is common with many mental health issues, can put other employees in danger.
+High levels of stress and anxiety often lead to accidents as well, so there is a clear link between poor mental health and an increased risk of health and safety breaches in the workplace.

-While these incidents are usually accidental they do put people at risk and this is why acting proactively is important.
+While these incidents are usually accidental, they put people at risk, so acting proactively is important.

 How One Firm is Taking A Preventative Approach